 - A cloth or plastic bag – to squirrel away your treasures

 - a sand sifting tray – Any small tray (even a cardboard box) will work, but it’s really helpful to be able to sift debris and break up clods of dirt.

 Recommended Additional Supplies

 - Pickaxe or Rock Pick – This is the tool that takes this adventure from ordinary to extraordinary.
 You’ll find the biggest crystals with a pickaxe to pry fresh clay.

 - A Headlamp – Even during daylight hours, a headlamp lets you shine directional light.
 This light makes the biggest, brightest crystals glint in the light and catch your eye.
 It’s also great for digging down under roots, where some of the best crystals are.

 - Something waterproof to sit on – You’ll be sitting or kneeling on the ground in the Pacific Northwest.
 Padding is nice, but a waterproof layer will prevent mud from soaking through your pants.

 - Very good shoes (the slope where the best crystals can be found is steep as soon as you step off the trail)

 Getting Started on Our Quartz Crystal Hunt

 After navigating to the trail head (You can find the GPS, geographic locators, and google map link below) we started.
 A pack of cars parked along the road– even on a Tuesday morning in May– and a few discarded rock hunting-related items let us know this unmarked trailhead was the one we were looking for.
-No special parking permit or trail access pass is required as of summer 2022.
+No special parking permit or trail access pass is required as of Winter 2023 (but check for seasonal road closures via the National Forest Service’s website).

 I’ll admit that when a friend first told me about this adventure I was skeptical – if there were big crystals that easy to collect, wouldn’t they all been picked up by now?
 But curiosity got the best of me and off we went up the trail hopefully on that first visit.